rome/tools/packages/@romejs/compiler/lint/rules/js/noUnusedVariables.test.md

     const a = 4;
           ^

-  ℹ Unused variables are dead code and usually result from incomplete refactoring.
+  ℹ Unused variables are dead code and usually the result of incomplete refactoring.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━